 His influence and legacy are immense.
 His work captured life in Britain, through playful, humorous, colourful images that often-sparked debate.

-He was Magnum president, a collector extraordinaire, founder of the Martin Parr Foundation and creator of photobooks that reshaped whole genres, and a supporter of new photographers.
+He was Magnum president, a collector extraordinaire, founder of the Martin Parr Foundation and creator of photobooks that reshaped whole genres, and a great supporter of new photographers.

-Lee Miller (21 votes)
+Lee Miller (6th place)

-Vivian Maier (22 votes)
+Vivian Maier (5th place)

 The work of Vivian Maier first came to widespread public attention in 2009, just a few months after her death.
 She worked as a nanny and care-giver whilst also venturing into street photography taking photos over five decades in Chicago and New York.
-You said:

-Henri Cartier-Bresson (24 votes)
+Henri Cartier-Bresson (4th place)

 Taking fourth place, is master of the ‘decisive moment’ himself, Cartier-Bresson.
 From working as a war correspondent during World War II to becoming the pioneer of street photography and photojournalism, his candid images coined the term that describes the fleeting alignment of action, composition and emotional elements that demand a shutter click for a photograph.

-You said: ‘HCB is the grandfather of documentary photography, and created beautiful compositions’
+You said: “HCB is the grandfather of documentary photography, and created beautiful compositions”

-Sebastião Salgado (26 votes)
+Sebastião Salgado (3rd place)

 Always working in black and white, Salgado was known for his large scale and long term projects highlighting the plight of threatened cultures, environments and people.
 He approached his subjects with a deep humanity that was reflected in images that conveyed a powerful connection with the viewer.